Everything and some more about the Venice Gondola

 Are there women gondoliers?

-Yes, but only one for now!
 In August 2010, Giorgia Boscolo became Venice’s first official gondolier.
 (Before her, Alex Hai obtained to work as a gondolier for hotels legally, despite not having a license).

 I'm visiting Venice.
 Why should I follow your recommendations?